Capital Reserve:

 No scheme of arrangements has been approved by the competent authority in terms of Section 230 to 237 of the Companies Act.
 2013.

-G. The outbreak of C'oronavirus (Covid-19) globally and in India has impacted business and economic activities in general.
-The Company’s sale during the year ended March 2022 was impacted significantly by the pandemic and consequently capacity utilization of the plant was lower and is gradually moving towards normal capacity.
-As regards the recoverability of assets, the Company expects to fully recover the carrying amounts of the assets.
+G. Due to worldwide market recession, The Company sales during the year ended March 2025 was slightly low as compare to last financial year.
+As regards to recoverability of assets, the company expects to fully recover the carrying amount of assets.
 The Company is closely monitoring any material changes to future economic conditions.

-H. The previous year figures arc regrouped / reclassified wherever required to make them comparable to current year figures.
+H. The previous year figures are regrouped / reclassified wherever required to make them comparable to current year figures.

 |